hashgraph/hedera-improvement-proposal/hip-0000-smart-contract-expiry.md

 ## Abstract

 [HIP-16](https://hips.hedera.com/hip/hip-16) defined the lifecycle of expiring Hedera entities.
-But it did not fully specify the `(TransactionBody, TransactionRecord)` pairs the ledger will use to externalize lifecycle events to mirror nodes via the record stream.
+But it did not fully specify the `(Transaction, TransactionRecord)` pairs the ledger will use to externalize lifecycle events to mirror nodes via the record stream.

 In this HIP we use examples to specify how the record stream will externalize state changes for smart contract expiration.
 These state changes include:
   1. Auto-renewal of a contract
   2. Treasury return of an expired contract's non-deleted NFTs
   3. Treasury return of an expired contract's non-deleted fungible token balances
+  4. Bookkeeping of an expired contract's deleted token balances
-4. Auto-removal of a contract
+  5. Auto-removal of a contract

 ## Motivation